cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 ## Redshift

-Redshift is Amazon’s solution for data lakes/warehouses.
-It’s optimized for dealing with large quantities of *static* data.
+Redshift is Amazon's solution for data lakes/warehouses.
+It's optimized for dealing with large quantities of *static* data.
 Structured (pentabytes) and unstructured (exabytes) data is supported.

 ## Database Migration Service